 How am I protected in eBay Money Back Guarantee cases?

 If eBay is asked to step in and help after a buyer has opened an eBay Money Back Guarantee case, there are many things that we'll take a look at before making a decision.
 You'll also be protected from losing a case if certain criteria are met.
-For example, if you can show us documentation that you sent the item when you said you did, or that you accurately described the item, you may be protected under the eBay Money Back Guarantee.
+For example, if you ship an item within your stated handling time and provide tracking information to the buyer before you or the buyer asks us to step in, you're protected.

 Read our full policy